department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/architecture/community-care-technical-documentation.md

 5. Integrate with existing VA systems (Palantir, EPS, Vista) to provide a seamless experience

 ## Overview
 The External Referral Appointment Scheduling System is designed to automate and simplify the process of managing external referrals and scheduling appointments for veterans.
-It involves a nightly job to fetch and process referral data from Palantir, secure storage of this data, veteran notifications, and a user-friendly workflow for veterans to schedule appointments based on these referrals.
+It involves a nightly job to fetch and process referral data ~from Palantir~, secure storage of this data, veteran notifications, and a user-friendly workflow for veterans to schedule appointments based on these referrals.
 The system integrates with VA Notify for communications and EPS for appointment management.

 ## Scope
 - Implementation of a nightly job to fetch and process external referral data from Palantir